elia/inesita-rb.github.io/_includes/component.md

 ```

 Beautiful, clock works like a charm.
 We have added a simple block that executes once a second.
-In this case we reset the `@time` variable and update the component with `update_dom`
+In this case we reset the `@time` variable and update the component with `render!`
 Simple, isn't it?

 Components can be nested.
 For example, to add another component that wraps `Clock` in a `code` tag: